pedritomelenas/Algebra-Lineal/problemas/resueltos-2.md

 0 & a & 1 & 1+a\\
 a & 1+a& 1+a & 2+2a\\
 b & 0 & 0 & 1-a
-\end{array}\right)$$
+\end{array}\right).$$

-puesto que es cuadrada de orden cuatro, entonces tendrá rango cuatro exactamente cuando el determinante sea distinto de cero.
+Puesto que es cuadrada de orden cuatro, entonces tendrá rango cuatro exactamente cuando el determinante sea distinto de cero.
 Lo calculamos:

 $$|A|=\left| \begin{array}{cccc}
 b & 0 & 0 & 0\\